Add

 6. Organize the blog page

-• Create a “Blog” page to show all of your recent posts.
+• Create a "Blog" page to display all your recent articles.

-• Use dynamic lists to automatically show the latest posts posted on this page.
+• Use dynamic lists to automatically show the latest published articles on this page.

 7. Add categories and tags

-• This will make it easier for readers to find articles related to a specific topic.
+• This will help readers find articles related to a specific topic more easily.

 8. Optimize for SEO

-• Webflow offers SEO features integrated, such as editing meta tags (title, description) for each article.
+• Webflow offers built-in SEO features, such as editing meta tags (title, description) for each article.

-• You can also customize each article's URL and add Alt tags for images, which helps improve SEO.
+• You can also customize each article's URL and add alt tags to images, which helps improve search visibility.

-• Make sure that each article is optimized with relevant keywords.
+• Make sure each article is optimized with relevant keywords.

 9. Test and publish your blog

-• Before publishing, test your blog to make sure it works across devices and browsers.
+• Before publishing, test your blog to make sure it works properly across different devices and browsers.

-• Once satisfied, click “Publish” to make your blog public.
+• Once you're happy, click "Publish" to make your blog public.

-• Webflow offers an integrated hosting option where you can connect your own custom domain.
+• Webflow offers built-in hosting, or you can connect your own custom domain.

 10. Maintain and update your blog

-• Keep adding articles regularly to keep your readers engaged.
+• Keep adding articles regularly to maintain reader engagement.

-• Webflow makes it easy to manage updates with its CMS, allowing you to publish articles without touching the design.
+• Webflow makes it easy to manage updates with its CMS, so you can publish articles without touching the design.

 Blog template Affiliate X

-The Affiliate X template is mainly distinguished by its fully customizable layout, designed with modular blocks.
-Thanks to the CSS Grid function, it makes it easy to create powerful and responsive designs without writing code.
+The Affiliate X template stands out mainly for its fully customizable layout, built with modular blocks.
+Thanks to CSS Grid, it makes it easy to create powerful, responsive designs without writing code.

-This template also includes seamless integration with Webflow's CMS and Ecommerce features, offering flexible content and product management, all optimized for fast load times and multi-device compatibility.
+This template also includes seamless integration with Webflow's CMS and Ecommerce features, giving you flexible content and product management, all optimized for fast load times and multi-device compatibility.

 Blog template Endzone